Your journey from writer to author starts here.

 Pricing

 Our rates for publishing consultants and book writing coaches range from $85 to $200 per hour.
-To learn more about Gilliam’s pricing structure, use the drop-down menu below or visit our pricing page for authors, creatives, and professionals.
+To learn more about Gilliam’s pricing structure, see the table below or visit our pricing page for authors, creatives, and professionals.

 Getting Started